-a) The ROD established Best Management Practices (BMPs) for NPR-A. These are preapplication requirements, procedures, management practices, or design features that BLM has adopted as operational requirements.
+a) The 2013 IAP/EIS ROD established BMPs for NPR-A. These are pre-application requirements, procedures, management practices, and design features that BLM has adopted as operational requirements.
 These requirements will be addressed through the permitting process.
 An oil and gas lease does not in itself authorize any on-the-ground activity.
 Seismic operations, drilling, ice road construction, pipeline construction, etc. require additional land use authorizations.
 Any applicant requesting such authorization will have to address the BMPs either before submitting the application (e.g., subsistence consultation, brant surveys) or as part of the application proposal (e.g., proposal states garbage will not be buried, or pipelines and roads will be separated by 500 ft or more).
 Requirements that are met prior to submission of the application, as well as procedures, practices, and design features that are an integral part of a proposal, do not need to be stipulated in a permit or lease.
-Because BMPs are operational requirements and not lease stipulations, their applicability goes beyond the oil and gas leasing to any permitted activity where the requirement is relevant.
+Because BMPs are operational requirements and not lease stipulations, their applicability goes beyond oil and gas leasing to any permitted activity where the requirement is relevant.

-The AO may add more restrictive stipulations as determined necessary under the authority of the National Environmental Policy Act (NEPA) [42 U.S.C.
-4321 et seq.] by further NEPA analysis and as developed through consultation with federal, state, and North Slope Borough (NSB) regulatory and resource agencies.
-Laws or regulations may require other federal, state, and NSB permits (e.g., Clean Water Act [CWA] Section 404) for an oil and gas project to proceed.
+The AO may add more restrictive stipulations if determined necessary as a result of further analysis under the National Environmental Policy Act (NEPA) and through consultation with federal, state, and North Slope Borough (NSB) regulatory and resource agencies.
+Laws or regulations may require other federal, state, and NSB permits for an oil and gas project to proceed.
 Specific state permits are required when the state has authority, under federal or state law or regulation, to enforce the provision in question.
-Specific permits issued by federal agencies other than BLM could include permit conditions that are more stringent than those identified in the ROD.
+Specific permits issued by federal agencies other than BLM could include permit conditions that are more stringent than those identified in the 2013 IAP/EIS ROD.

-The Stipulations and BMPs for the planning area are available in Exhibit C: Appendix A of the ROD.
-A detailed discussion of BMPs is in the ROD's Appendix A.
+The Stipulations and BMPs for the planning area are available in Exhibit C.

-Colville River Special Area Management Plan.
+b) Colville River Special Area Management Plan.
 On July 18, 2008, the CRSAMP Decision Record was signed.
-This Decision authorized the implementation of the CRSAMP Proposed Action as outlined in the CRSAMP environmental analysis (EA).
+This Decision authorized the implementation of the CRSAMP Proposed Action as outlined in the CRSAMP Environmental Assessment (EA Number AK-023-08-01).
+The CRSAMP provides additional protections for the Arctic peregrine falcon.
+The CRSAMP Decision Record and Table 2-1 (Protection Measures 1 thru 9) have been provided as Exhibit D. The September 17, 2013 Memorandum, also in Exhibit